 The library subscribes to various Databases that meet the work of TUN students and community.
 From general academic subjects to specialized medical fields, you will find tools, research publications, and more from the library's list of databases.
+We have a summary handout of selected resources.

 The Library Databases page is organized alphabetically.
 You can also